Florida Approved

 3

-We'll send your Certificate of Completion to the DHSMV electronically — FREE same-day reporting!
+We'll send your Certificate of Completion to Florida electronically — FREE same-day reporting!

 Florida License Guide